UGEcko/Optimizer/README.md

 ```

 Thats it!
-All Note, Bomb, Wall, and Track animations will be sent to a point definition if there are more than 2 instances.
+All Note, Bomb, Wall, Arc,  and Track animations will be sent to a point definition if there are more than 2 instances.